EpicsDAO/solv/website/solv-epics-dev/articles/news/en/2024/07/11/solv-mev-mode-released.md

 ---
 id: solv-mev-mode-released
-title: Introducing the New 'solv MEV Mode' - Automating Solana Validator Operations and Optimizing Rewards
+title: Introducing the New 'solv Auto Update Mode' - Automating Solana Validator Operations and Optimizing Rewards
 category: Press Release
 thumbnail: /news/2024/07/11/solvMEVMode.jpg
 ---

 ELSOUL LABO B.V.
 (Headquarters: Amsterdam, Netherlands, CEO: Fumitake Kawasaki) and Epics DAO, an organization established by ELSOUL LABO to support open-source software development and operate a Web3 NFT card game, are promoting innovation and sustainable development in blockchain technology through the development and operation of the open-source software "solv" for Solana blockchain validators.
 After 18 months of operation, its performance and reliability have been proven, and it is now widely used by many users on both the Solana mainnet and testnet.

-We are pleased to announce the release of the new "solv MEV Mode," which automates Solana validator operations and optimizes rewards.
+We are pleased to announce the release of the new "solv Auto Update Mode," which automates Solana validator operations and optimizes rewards.

 ## Challenges in Solana Validator Operations